 The CBS Sports Network television channel has fewer programming commitments than NBCSN, ESPN, FS1 or Turner, so it has the ability to do this.
 If you set your DVR properly, you have hours worth of UEFA programming when you wake up the next morning – including on Europa League match days.
 If you take into account tape-delayed broadcasts, CBS has already shown more individual Europa League matches on TV (four) than Turner did in its year and a half of airing the tournament (just one final).
 Never once did Turner take a completed broadcast and put it on air overnight for those who did not sign up for the streaming service to watch on their cable package.

 ITV’s decision to release Clive Tyldesley, a move that was met with much criticism in the UK media, ended up being a massive break for soccer fans in the United States.
 The classy veteran commentator was superb in his CBS debut, working alongside former England goalkeeper Rob Green.
-Tyldesley made several references during the match to being on CBS, and taped a pre-match segment which discussed the Champions League finally getting the network coverage it deserved in the US.
+Tyldesley made several references during the match to being on CBS.
+Also, he taped a pre-match segment discussing the Champions League receiving long-awaited network coverage to this standard.

 For viewers of the Premier League on NBC, the outstanding Saturday performance of the familiar Peter Drury and Jim Beglin team was no surprise.
 The duo have frequently done both world feed matches that appear on NBC as well as commentaries exclusively for NBC.